dasintel/coding_test/README.md

 Your job is to provide the function for checking the rule groups (see the file `src/ruleGroup.js`).
 We have already provided a rule.js function along with tests to show how it works.
 We have also provided tests for the `ruleGroup` functions but these will fail until an implementation has been provided.

+**Feel more comfortable in a language that is not JavaScript?** We get it, JavaScript is not the worlds greatest language, however it is part of our stack.
+If you would like, feel free to solve this problem in a language of your choosing.
+One caveat exists with using a different language, we do need to be able to run a similar set of tests that exist in the JavaScript implementation.

 ## Steps

 1. Clone / download our coding test repository.